Circe: Cantata and song

 Beside the verse dramas, with their lyrical interludes, on which many operas were based, there were poetic texts which were set as secular cantatas.
 One of the earliest was Alessandro Stradella's La Circe, in a setting for three voices that bordered on the operatic.
 It was first performed at Frascati in 1667 to honour Cardinal Leopoldo de Medici and contained references to its surroundings.
 In the opening recitative, Circe explains that it was her son Telegonus who founded Frascati.
 The other characters with whom she enters into dialogue are the south wind (Zeffiro) and the local river Algido.
 In the following century, Antonio Vivaldi's cantata All'ombra di sospetto (In the shadow of doubt, RV 678) is set for a single voice and depicts Circe addressing Ulysses.
 The countertenor part is accompanied by flute, harpsichord, cello, and theorbo and features two recitatives and two arias.
 The piece is famous for the dialogue created between flute and voice, conjuring the moment of flirtation before the two become lovers.

-The most successful treatment of the Ulysses episode in French was Jean-Baptiste Rousseau's poem Circé (1703), that was specifically written to be a cantata.
+A prominent treatment of the Ulysses episode in French was Jean-Baptiste Rousseau's poem Circé (1703), that was specifically written to be a cantata.
 The different verse forms employed allow the piece to be divided by the musicians that set it in order to express a variety of emotions.
 The poem opens with the abandoned Circe sitting on a high mountain and mourning the departure of Ulysses.
-The sorceress then calls on the infernal gods and makes a terrible sacrifice: A myriad vapours obscure the light, / The stars of the night interrupt their course, / Astonished rivers retreat to their source / And even Death's god trembles in the dark.
+The sorceress then calls on the infernal gods and makes a terrible sacrifice: "A myriad vapours obscure the light, / The stars of the night interrupt their course, / Astonished rivers retreat to their source / And even Death's god trembles in the dark".
 But though the earth is shaken to its core, Love is not to be commanded in this way and the wintery fields come back to life.

 The earliest setting was by Jean-Baptiste Morin in 1706 and was popular for most of the rest of the century.
 One of its final moralising minuets, Ce n'est point par effort qu'on aime (Love won't be forced) was often performed independently and the score reprinted in many song collections.
 The flautist Michel Blavet arranged the music for this and the poem's final stanza, Dans les champs que l'Hiver désole (In the fields that Winter wastes), for two flutes in 1720.
 The new setting of the cantata three years later by Francois Collin de Blamont was equally successful and made the name of its nineteen-year-old composer.
 Originally for voice and bass continuo, it was expanded and considerably revised in 1729, with parts for flute, violin and viol added.
 Towards the end of the century, the choral setting by Georges Granges de Fontenelle (1769–1819) was equally to bring its young composer fame.